skip to content

 To apply for inclusion on the General Panel a practitioner must complete an online application form and sign a General Panel Agreement (which includes Practice Standards).
 By signing the Agreement, the practitioner agrees to be bound by the Agreement and the Practice Standards.

 The General Panel Agreement will be returned to the practitioner to confirm the practitioner’s inclusion on the Panel.
-The date entered by the Commission is the date from which the Panel membership commences.
+The date the agreement is returned by Legal Services is the date from which the Panel membership commences.

 Specialist Panels

-Practitioners accepted to the General Panel must also be part of a Specialist Panel to
+Lawyers accepted to the General Panel must be a member of a Specialist Panel to

-become eligible for grants of legal aid assignments in matters regarding:
+be eligible for legal aid assignments in matters regarding:

 • guardianship and mental health,